baronefr/gpgate/README.md

 ## Setup

 You have to create your own `mygate.h` file, which will provide your waypoints and gates to the sketch.
-Take a look at the template file `demo_mygate.h` and at the previous section for more details.
+Take a look at the template file `mygate_demo.h` and at the previous section for more details.

 The file `general.h` will include the **hardware configuration** of you Arduino sketch, i.e. the pin configuration.
 My one, on an Arduino Nano, is the following:
 ```cpp